“Over the top”, he said—and so we did,

 John took one in the chest and down he slid;

-I took one low, that brought me to my knees.
+I took one low and dropped down to my knees.

 No man a coward, but everyone afraid;